tableau/TabPy/docs/server-config.md

 <!-- markdownlint-enable MD004 -->

 Default settings for TabPy may be viewed in the tabpy_server/common/default.conf file.
-This file also contains a commented example of how to set up your TabPy server to only serve HTTPS traffic.
+This file also contains commented examples of how to set up your TabPy server to only serve HTTPS traffic and enable authentication.

 Change settings by: